dynamasoft/blockchain-developer-bootcamp-final-project/README.md

    Please following steps to run the test
    1. Go to smart contract folder from the terminal
    2. npm install
-   3. npx hardhat test
+   3. npx hardhat compile
-   4. npx hardhat run scripts/deploy.js --network localhost
+   4. npx hardhat test
    5. npx hardhat node (if you want to test the dapp locally)
+   6. npx hardhat run scripts/deploy.js --network localhost

 2. client